Theikon/liftkit-scss/README.md

 # LiftKit SCSS

 A fork of LiftKit CSS utilizing the power of the CSS preprocessor Sass to enhance the source where possible, focusing on consistency and ease of use.
+I am pleased to announce that LiftKit SCSS is now stable and ready for production use.

 Huge thanks to [@chainlift](https://www.github.com/chainlift) for designing LiftKit, a framework utilizing the golden ratio to provide an oddly-satisfying